theshteves/stevenkneiser.com/blog/links.md

 ### [You don't have to be local](https://sive.rs/local)

-This simple thoughtpiece tapped me at the right time: it gave me permission.
+This simple thought-piece tapped me at the right time: it gave me permission.
 This realization is slowly dawning on people all over the world.
 The more friends you make in different countries/timezones, the more people move closer to major urban hubs (especially ones far away from you), the more you **question how you distribute your time locally vs globally**.